Whats-Cookin/sample-design-docs-anoncreds/draft-for-discussion-v1.md

 ### How a W3C credential stored is in the wallet.

+Storing a credential in the wallet is somewhat dependent on the kinds of metadata that are relevent.
+The metadata mapping between the W3C credential and an anoncreds credential is not fully clear yet.

+One of the questions we need to answer is whether the preferred approach is to modify the existing store credential function so that any credential type is a valid input, or whether there should be a special function just for storing W3C credentials.

 We will duplicate this [store_credential](https://github.com/hyperledger/aries-cloudagent-python/blob/8cfe8283ddb2a85e090ea1b8a916df2d78298ec0/aries_cloudagent/anoncreds/holder.py#L167) function and modify it:

 ```